 Sounds awesome, right?

-The problem is, QuickSight has a lot of cutting-edge competitors in the BI space – like Tableau and Microsoft Power BI – so it's important to fully understand what QuickSight has to offer in comparison.
+The problem is, QuickSight has a lot of cutting-edge competitors in the BI space – like Tableau, Microsoft Power BI and other top BI tools – so it's important to fully understand what QuickSight has to offer in comparison.
 To help you decide whether QuickSight is right for your company, we’ve put the following information at your fingertips:

 - What is Amazon QuickSight?